 Healthy marriages do not experience affairs, period.

-Affairs often spout in the soil of neglect, isolation, and loneliness.
+Affairs often sprout in the soil of neglect, isolation, and loneliness.
 Combine that with a lack of healthy boundaries with friends of the opposite sex, and you have a recipe for a home wrecker.

 Having walked so many couples through the aftermath of an affair, the stories are all starting to sound the same.
 After the wedding bells, something changes.
 The feelings of love, the emotional drug of choice entering into marriage, slowly fizzles.
 Couples who don’t start with healthy habits fall into a daily rhythm that often leaves them feeling more like roommates than lovers.
 Feeling the emotional void, many look outside the relationship to find anyone to fill their love tank.